Call us now:

 Income from foreign sources

 The legal basis for paying tax on foreign income in the 2026 tax declaration in Thailand is Article 41 of the Thai Tax Code.
-The section stipulates that any income from a foreign source accumulated by a Thai tax resident must be paid to the tax authority upon transfer to Thailand.
+The section stipulates that a Thai tax resident must pay tax on any foreign-source income when resident transfers it to Thailand.

 Foreign-source income and transfer rule

 One of the most sensitive aspects of the 2026 tax declaration in Thailand concerns foreign-source income.
 Historically, Thailand applied a flexible interpretation of the transfer principle.
-This approach has come to an end, but with a crucial legal distinction: Ministry of Finance Order No. Paw.
-162/2566, which came into effect on 1 January 2024, specifies that only income received from that date onwards is subject to the strict transfer rule.
+This approach has ended.
+However, Ministry of Finance Order No. Paw.
+162/2566 introduced an important legal distinction on 1 January 2024.
+The order specifies that only income received from that date onwards falls under the strict transfer rule.

-For the 2026 tax declaration in Thailand, this means that ‘old’ savings or capital gains accumulated before 31 December 2023 can still be transferred to Thailand tax-free, provided that the taxpayer can produce bank statements or solid asset valuations proving that the funds were earned before 2024.
-Conversely, any salary, dividend, or interest earned in 2024 or 2025 and transferred to Thailand will be fully taxable.
+For the 2026 tax declaration in Thailand, this rule allows taxpayers to transfer ‘old’ savings or capital gains accumulated before 31 December 2023 without tax.
+The taxpayer must provide bank statements or asset valuations proving that the funds were earned before 2024.
+Conversely, Thai tax law fully taxes any salary, dividend, or interest that a taxpayer earned in 2024 or 2025 and transferred to Thailand.
 This forces residents to ‘segment’ their offshore accounts in order to avoid accidental taxation of their principal capital.

 Key legislative developments affecting the 2026 tax declaration in Thailand